chrismlarson/redistricting/README.md

 Example of the population energy heatmap used for splitting up a group:
 ![Directional Heatmap](https://content.screencast.com/media/d3510401-bfdb-4e3f-8761-860932dfe98c_9e007f70-eddf-41a3-994c-9b412edca7cd_static_0_0_2018-11-16_23-44-20.png)
 Drawn from west to east.
-To find a sensible split, we take the values along the eastern border and work our way back to the western border, finding the least energetic neighbor along the way to find the least disruptive path.
+To find a sensible split, the method takes the values along the eastern border and work our way back to the western border, finding the least energetic neighbor along the way to find the least disruptive path.

 Example of finding a low population energy seam:
 ![Finding seam with western neighbors first](https://content.screencast.com/media/5361b9ad-dcac-4b09-8d8c-3d6d02e8d11a_9e007f70-eddf-41a3-994c-9b412edca7cd_static_0_0_Finding%20Seam%20-%20Western%20Neighbors%20First.gif)

 ### Potential problems
-The experiment results may break up rural areas more than urban areas, so we may need to find path that follow the edges of population dense areas.
-But in the theme of keeping this simple, we will first rely on the roundness/compactness tests first to overcome this challenge.
+The experiment results may break up rural areas more than urban areas, so the method may need to find path that follows the edges of population dense areas.
+But in the theme of keeping this simple, it will first rely on the roundness/compactness tests first to overcome this challenge.

 ## Results
 Coming soon.